Amit258012/menu-management/README.md

 1. Clone the repository: `git clone https://github.com/amit258012/menu-management.git`
 2. Install dependencies: `npm install`
-3. Setup database: Update the MongoDB connection string in `db.js`
+3. Setup database: download `mongodb Compass` and add the data to the compass

 ## Running the Server